PatAltimore/Docs/ContributorGuide/template.md

 # docs.microsoft.com article template

 This docs.microsoft.com template contains examples of markdown syntax.
-It is part of the [contributor's guide](/contribute, and referenced in [Create a new docs.microsoft.com article](create-new-article.md).
+It is part of the [contributor's guide](index.md), and referenced in [Create a new docs.microsoft.com article](create-new-article.md).

-You may find it useful to review both the [raw markdown for this file](https://raw.githubusercontent.com/Microsoft/Docs/master/ContributorGuide/template.md) and the [published article](./template.md).
+You may find it useful to compare the [raw markdown for this file](https://raw.githubusercontent.com/Microsoft/Docs/master/ContributorGuide/template.md) to the [published template](./template.md) to see how markdown elements are rendered in docs.microsoft.com articles.

 ## Basic Markdown and GFM